hazed59/AlbionOnline-RegisterBot/README.md

 - [ ] check command to see if blacklisted
 - [ ] Clear blacklist table on guild exist
+- [ ] utc command
+  - [ ] Print utc hour

+### TODO Later

 - [ ] Improve/Reorder register checks remove from if/else to be more "modular"

-### TODO Later

 - [ ] addGuild command
   - [ ] Add Guild to exit field (separator a ',')